robinfire110/NoGS/README.md

 Originally, earlier versions checked for the VPN when you went to the sites.
 However, it would frequently take too long to block the page.
 The goal was to avoid ever connecting in the first place, so this wasn't acceptable.
 The current implementation has it's flaws (constantly pinging and API isn't ideal), but I think it works fairly well.
 Though, I may reconsider if it becomes a problem.

 # Installation
- Download newest release and unzip the folder.
+1. Download newest release and unzip the folder.
 Open Chrome and go to the extensions page.
+2. Ensure you have "Developer Mode" enabled by flipping the switch in the top right corner.
+Then click on "Load Unpacked" and locate the folder with the extension.
+Load it and it will appear in your list of extensions.
-Click on "Load Unpacked" and locate the folder.
-Load it and it should be installed.
-To use, simply click the icon in the Chrome Extension puzzle piece icon an select "NoGS".
+3. For the initial setup, ensure you are not connected to a VPN and then open the options menu.
+Do this by simply clicking the icon in the Chrome Extension menu (the puzzle peice one) an select "NoGS".

- **Note:** You will need to open the options and enable the extension before it will work.
+4. The extension will automatically set your current IP as the home IP Address.
+Finish the setup, add the list of sites you want to be blocked (detailed instructions are in the documentation) and enable the extension by pressing "Enable" and the bottom.
+5. Click save to commit your changes and the extension should start functioning.
+6. Consider reading the documentation for deatiled information about the functions of the extension and possible solutions to problems that may arise.

 # Documentation
  When you click the "NoGS" icon in the extensions menu, the options menu will appear.
 Within it, you can adjust how the extension functions.